HEALTHCARE CAREERS

 A Monitor Technicians specific job functionality may differ depending on their experience and the hospital where they work, they typically perform the same core tasks throughout their shifts.

 The bulk of a monitor tech’s work day is observing and interpreting the heart monitors of patients in the ICU.
-They also interpret heart readings from the monitors and look for any significant changes.

 IS there jobs available for Monitor technicians?